Beginner’s Guide

 Breakfast consists of yummy oatmeal with fixings, yogurt, fruit, granola and hard boiled eggs… and of course lots and lots of hot coffee!

-Dinner is hearty and simple: Baked potato bar, and tostadas.
+Dinner is hearty and simple: Baked potato bar, taco bar, pasta, or campfire stew.

 Remember, this is a pilgrimage, not a vacation, so while the food is definitely hearty and delicious, it’s also simple = economical for the church!
 No complaining!!!